 What to Wear: A formal floor-length gown is preferred.
 Also allowed: a dressy cocktail dress or your best LBD paired with fancier jewelry, which will elevate the overall look.

 This is a professional look that isn’t overly dressy.
-Think something you could definitely wear to the office (i.e., something on the conservative side) but would feel comfortable wearing to grab a work drink.
+Think something you could definitely wear during the day (on the conservative side) but would feel comfortable wearing at night.

 What to Wear: An open-collar shirt or sweater with a pencil skirt or trousers.
 You can also wear a dress, as long as it’s not provocative.